 How to thaw frozen pipes: To thaw frozen pipes after the storm, open all the faucets in the house.
 Keep them open if you suspect the pipe is frozen, as the water flowing will help to melt the ice in the pipe.
 Call a licensed plumber if you cannot detect the frozen area.
 You can also apply heat to the frozen part of the pipe by using a heating pad, electric dryer, or space heater.
 Avoid using a propane heater or charcoal stove to thaw the pipe.

-How to Prepare for A Tornado FAQs
+How to Prepare for a Freeze FAQs

 What size of solar generator do I need for a freeze?